Garage Operations

 (Monthly overheads + Owner's pay + Target profit) ÷ Billable hours = Garage hourly rate

 That's the only way to know the right number for your business.
-Labour rates in the UK can vary from £45/hour in rural areas to over £130/hour in London, but your costs and goals matter more than averages.
-You can work out your exact number in just 10 minutes with our free Gross Target Profit Calculator.
+Based on recent Garage Industry Trends data and the annual increases since, a reasonable mid-2026 estimate for the UK independent garage labour-rate average is around £79–81/hour (ex-VAT), but your costs and goals matter more than any average.
+You can work out your own number in just 10 minutes with our free Gross Target Profit Calculator.

 Garage A is a sole trader working out of a small rented unit.
 Their monthly costs are about £700.